 Prabhakaran himself has always shown a disregard human rights offensive.
 Militant from the origin of the guerrillas, he committed several murders, has ordered another as the Rajiv Gandhi mentioned and is wanted by Interpol on multiple charges.
 From its dryness gives an idea of the expulsion order 80,000 Muslims residing in Tamil areas, who set a deadline (completed) 24 hours.
 They left with nothing.

 In his ruthless race for the independence of the Tamil minority and emerge as the single voice of the ethnic group in Sri Lanka, Prabhakaran has not hesitated to eliminate his political opponents-near or far-, using child soldiers, and to resort to the attacks suicide or shot in the neck to end dissent or threat.

 As if the president lacked will, the story offers clues: despite its defeat, the invader King Elara passed into history as a righteous king and respected, who managed to ensure consistency throughout his subjects regardless of their ethnicity.
-After defeat on the battlefield, the very Dutugamunu regretted his action and ordered cremate the fallen king with honors.
+After defeat on the battlefield, Dutugamunu himself regretted his action and cremate the fallen king ordered with honors.
 The pain was so great that he ordered to build a mound.
 "I never knew joy, remembering the destruction of both their enemies and their own soldiers," the "Mahavamsa".
 Let's see.

 February 3, 2009

 New Delhi, July 25, 2008. - The Tamils worldwide commemorate these days with plays, exhibitions and vigils the 25 years since the worst ethnic killings registered in Sri Lanka, seeds of current war-ravaged Indian Island.